By Ashok Prasad, Founder, Niyyam

 Introduction

-• One or two mutual funds
+- One or two mutual funds

-They keep adding:
+Investors keep adding:

-• New funds based on recommendations
+- New funds based on market trends

 After a few years, the portfolio becomes:

-• 8 to 12 mutual funds
+- 8 to 12 mutual funds

-• Multiple SIPs
+- Multiple SIPs across categories

-At this stage, investors feel confused:
+At this stage, investors begin to face real problems:

-This is where consolidation becomes important.
+This is exactly where consolidation becomes essential.

 Direct Answer

-• Reallocate investments into a structured portfolio
+- Reallocating investments into a structured allocation

 What is Portfolio Consolidation?